dzearing/theme-proto/src/theming/core/CoreTheming.md

 * __getDefaultThemeCore__ - get the default theme.
 This will cause the default theme to be resolved if it has not been already.
 * __themeFromChangeStringCore__ - create a one-off theme using a string to modify the base theme.
 This can do things like change the default background shade (and have the various calculated colors adjusted appropriately)

-## Styles
+## Layers

-A style is a set of properties that define behaviors for a given type of entity.
-The theme itself is a style at the root level and is considered the default style.
-This style is resolved when the them is created.
-There can also be any number of named styles within the theme definition.
+A layer is a set of properties that define behaviors for a given type of entity.
+The theme itself is a layer at the root level and is considered the default layer.
+This layer is resolved when the them is created.
+There can also be any number of named layers within the theme definition.

 ### Settings

-Every style has a settings object which contains the set of property values that will be consumed by the callers.
+Every layer has a settings object which contains the set of property values that will be consumed by the callers.
 The core framework is not opinionated as to the type of this object.
 For web users this might be fabric's `IRawStyle` which has the complete set of css properties.

-#### Style Definitions
+#### Layer Definitions

-Similar to the split between theme and theme definitions, styles start out being defined as definitions.
-These definitions contain the values to set for a given style.
+Similar to the split between theme and theme definitions, layers start out being defined as definitions.
+These definitions contain the values to set for a given layer.

-#### Style Inheritance
+#### Layer Inheritance
-Style definitions can have a reference to a parent style name.
-Definitions will be aggregated all the way up the default style and the style will be created using a merge of the cascaded definitions.
+Layer definitions can have a reference to a parent layer name.
+Definitions will be aggregated all the way up the default layer and the layer will be created using a merge of the cascaded definitions.

 #### Created on Demand
-Note also that within a theme, non-default styles start out as a factory function.
-This function will be used to create the resolved style when requested by a control.
-As a result if there is a style named 'button', this will not be created until a consumer needs that style.
+Note also that within a theme, non-default layers start out as a factory function.
+This function will be used to create the resolved layer when requested by a control.
+As a result if there is a layer named 'button', this will not be created until a consumer needs that layer.

-### Style APIs
+### Layer APIs

 The primary styling API is as follows:
-* __themeStyleCore__ - given a theme, an optional style name, and an optional set of parameters return a `settings` object as specified above for that style name.
-If a name is not specified this will return default style settings, the optional parameters are used by the module system as described below.
+* __themeLayerCore__ - given a theme, an optional layer name, and an optional set of parameters return a `settings` object as specified above for that layer name.
+If a name is not specified this will return default layer settings, the optional parameters are used by the module system as described below.

-### Simple Style Example
+### Simple Layer Example
 Given the following theme definition:

     const themeDef = {
       settings: { foo: 1 },
-      styles: {
+      layers: {
         user1: { settings: { bar: 2 } },
         user2: { parent: 'user1', settings: { foo: 3 } },
         user3: { parent: 'user2', settings: { baz: 4 } },